Old Sparky: Davis execution

 The 1999 execution of Allen Lee Davis incited outrage after witnesses saw his white shirt rapidly turn red with blood during his execution.
-Prison officials later determined the blood came from an unusually profuse nosebleed most likely caused by an improperly fitted head strap.
+Prison officials later determined the blood came from a profuse nosebleed most likely caused by an improperly fitted head strap.
 The source of the blood was not evident to witnesses during execution, because Davis's head was covered with a traditional hood.
-A prison inspector general took photographs of Davis's body, still bloody and strapped in the chair, shortly after execution.
+A prison inspector general took photographs of Davis's bloody body, still strapped in the chair, shortly after execution.
 These photographs later became key evidence in several cases mounting yet another challenge to the constitutionality of the electric chair.
 These lawsuits ultimately came to the Florida Supreme Court in the fall of 1999, when a majority (4 of the 7 Justices) found that the electric chair was constitutional in a case brought by death row inmate Thomas Provenzano.
 One of the dissenting Justices, Leander J. Shaw, Jr., took the extraordinary step of attaching to his opinion three color photographs of Davis's bloody body strapped in the chair.
 This publication marked the first time those photographs had surfaced on the Internet or, for that matter, anywhere outside court and prison files.

-The effect was to create an immediate and sometimes macabre international debate over capital punishment in general and Florida's adherence to electrocution in particular.
+The execution contributed to the debate over Florida's adherence to electrocution and to the international debate over capital punishment in general.
 The Florida Supreme Court's web servers repeatedly crashed under the demand for access to the photographs, reputed to be the first actual photographs of an American state execution in decades.
 The images were used during a protest demonstration in Madrid in support of a Spaniard on Florida's death row.
 Some death penalty supporters in the United States viewed the photographs as a deterrent, apparently believing they had been posted on the website as a warning to all potentially dangerous criminals.

 Political response

-Some Florida politicians vowed never to eliminate the electric chair despite the debate, but events rapidly changed after the U.S. Supreme Court agreed to hear an appeal from the Florida Supreme Court's split decision upholding electrocution.
+Some Florida politicians vowed to never eliminate the electric chair despite the debate, but events rapidly changed after the U.S. Supreme Court agreed to hear an appeal from the Florida Supreme Court's split decision upholding electrocution.
 The nation's high court had declined to review appeals after the prior three malfunctions, so observers concluded that the nation's high court now had come to view Florida's death penalty problems more dimly.
 Partly on the advice of Attorney General Butterworth, Florida's Governor Jeb Bush summoned the legislature into special session and in early 2000 it quickly approved lethal injection as the means of execution that must be used unless the inmate requests electrocution.
 The Attorney General then notified the Federal court and it agreed to dismiss the case based on the change in law.